Ford L series: Background

+At the end of the 1960s, Ford began construction of Kentucky Truck Assembly, adding a dedicated facility in Louisville for commercial truck production.
+In 1969, the facility opened, with Louisville Assembly moving entirely to cars (later joined by light trucks).
+Coinciding with the construction of the assembly facility, Ford sought to consolidate the N-Series and the heavy F-Series into a single, all-new product line.

+With the "L" in L-Series denoting its Louisville origins, the new product line featured a larger cab, adding the front-hinged hood adopted by the Mack R-series, Kenworth W900, and Peterbilt 352.

 First generation (1970–1995)

-For 1970, the L-series was introduced in four size ranges, two hood lengths and grille styles, and with single or tandem (denoted by the "T" in the model designation) rear axles.
+For 1970, the L-series was introduced in four size ranges and two hood lengths and grille styles, and with single or tandem (denoted by the "T" in the model designation) rear axles.
 Powertrains included a wide range of gasoline and diesel engines, based on GVWR.

 In 1971, Ford introduced a set-back front axle configuration.
 For the rest of the 1970s, the L-series saw few major changes.
 In 1976, the LL/LTL-9000 was introduced.
 Designed as a truck for long-haul drivers, the LTL-9000 was a competitor to the GMC General, Kenworth W900, Mack Super-Liner, and Peterbilt 359.
 Fitted with a set-forward front axle and a longer hood, this version had more room for larger powertrains.
 In 1981, Ford gave the LL/LTL-9000 its own grille and headlight styling, including one of the first uses of the Ford Blue Oval in North America.

-Although the L-series would see few revisions throughout its production, elements of its design would see use in other Ford vehicles.
+Although the L-series had few revisions throughout its production, elements of its design were used in other Ford vehicles.
 In 1974, the W-series cabover received a larger grille similar to the chrome version on the L series.
 For 1978, the F-series/Bronco grille was given a similar egg-crate grille pattern.
 In the 1980 redesign of the medium-duty F- series, the hexagonal shape of the grille was carried over; it is a theme used in all Super Duty trucks since their 1998 introduction.

 In 1984 (as 1985 model year), the rest of the L-series became one of the last North American Fords to adopt the Ford Blue Oval; as with the LTL-9000, it was placed above the grille.
 In 1988, the L-series changed its grille design from an egg-crate design to that of horizontal chrome bars; the Ford Blue Oval became centered.
 In addition, rectangular headlights became standard in 1991.

-1992 saw the introduction of the set-back front axle version of the LL/LTL-9000, designated the LLS and LTLS-9000, along with the corresponding Aeromax versions that had more aerodynamic bumpers and optional chassis skirting.
+In 1992 was the introduction of the set-back front axle version of the LL/LTL-9000, designated the LLS and LTLS-9000, along with the corresponding Aeromax versions that had more aerodynamic bumpers and optional chassis skirting.